Variety of power sums and divisors in the moduli space of cubic fourfolds: The divisor of cubic fourfolds apolar to a Veronese

-Furthermore the union of a $1-$dimensional family of Veronese surfaces is a $3$-fold of degree at least $3$, since it must span $\PP(V)$, so $f(1,-1,1,-1,1)$ is apolar to only finitely many Veronese surfaces, since otherwise, by Lemmas \ref{leautiliser} and \ref{lesingvdix}, the degree $9$ determinantal hypersurface $V_{10}(f(1,-1,1,-1,1))$ would be singular along a threefold of degree $\geq3$ and its intersection with a $\mathbb{P}^2$ could not have a single ordinary quadratic singularity.
-This proves (ii). \end{proof}
+\begin{corollary} Let $F$ be a general cubic fourfold apolar to a Veronese surface.
+Then $F$ is apolar to finitely many Veronese surfaces. \end{corollary} \begin{proof} The union of a $1-$dimensional family of Veronese surfaces is a threefold.
+So, if $f$ is apolar to a $1-$dimensional family of Veronese surfaces, then, by Lemma \ref{leautiliser} and Corollary \ref{lesingvdix}, the degree $9$ determinantal hypersurface $V_{10}(f)$ would be singular along a threefold, contradicting Proposition \ref{exampleveronese}. \end{proof}